Scale invariance vs conformal invariance: Holography

 \subsection{Reduced symmetry}

 The holography in a broader sense is applicable not only to Poincar\'e invariant quantum field theories, but also other non-gravitational systems with different space-time symmetries.
-In this section, we give a holographic dual approach to the case with reduced symmetry mentioned in section \ref{reduced}.
+In this subsection, we give a holographic dual approach to the enhancement of conformal invariance from scale invariance in the case with reduced symmetries mentioned in section \ref{reduced}.

 \begin{itemize} \item First we would like to consider the holographic dual of the chiral version of the $c$-theorem.
-Such a left-right asymmetric CFT in $d=2$ is obtained by adding the gravitational Chern-Simons term.
+Such a left-right asymmetric CFT in $d=2$ dimension is obtained by adding the gravitational Chern-Simons term.
 In \cite{Hotta:2009zn}, they computed the holographic renormalization group flow and showed the validity of the holographic $c$-theorem in dual chiral conformal field theories (with $c -\bar{c}$ constant along the renormalization group flow).

-\item A generalization of the AdS/CFT correspondence with a boundary was proposed in \cite{Takayanagi:2011zk}\cite{Fujita:2011fp}\cite{Nozaki:2012qd}, where they introduced the new boundary in the bulk space-time with the Neumann boundary condition (in contrast to the Dirichlet boundary condition at $z\to 0$ limit of the AdS space-time).
+\item A generalization of the AdS/CFT correspondence with a boundary was proposed and discussed in \cite{Takayanagi:2011zk}\cite{Fujita:2011fp}\cite{Nozaki:2012qd}, where they introduced the new boundary in the bulk space-time with the Neumann boundary condition (in contrast to the Dirichlet boundary condition at $z\to 0$ limit of the AdS space-time).

 In this setup, we consider the Poincar\'e-AdS metric

 with the boundary at $\xi = \xi(z)$.
 The holographic $g$-function is defined by

 When the boundary energy-momentum tensor satisfies the null energy-condition, one can prove the holographic $g$-theorem (indices $a$ run through the boundary coordinate)